 Shankarnarayan (1973) have classified grasslands of India into five types namely, Sehima-Dichanthium, Dichanthium-Cenchrus-Lasiurus, Phragmites-Saccharum-Imperata, Themeda-Arundinella and Temperate alpine.
 Rajasthan possesses first two types of grasslands.
-Rest types are not present in the Rajasthan as they are mainly confined to Himalayan region of north and north-eastern part of India.
-The Dichanthium-Cenchrus-Lasiurus grassland is mainly confined to Thar desert, west of the Aravallis while Sehima-Dichanthium grass land is confined to the Aravalli sand east of the Aravallis up to Hadoti zone of the state.
+The remaining types are not present in Rajasthan as they are mainly confined to Himalayan region of North and North Eastern part of India.
+The Dichanthium-Cenchrus-Lasiurus grassland is mainly confined to Thar desert, west of the Aravallis while Sehima-Dichanthium grass land is confined to the Aravallis and east of the Aravallis up to Hadoti zone of the state.

-Lots of scientific literature is available on the grasslands of Rajasthan but no literature is available about the age of the grasslands, how old they are?
+A considerable amount of scientific literature is available on the grasslands of Rajasthan but no literature is available about the age of the grasslands, how old they are?
 Answer of this fact is missing in the scientific literature of forestry and botany.
-Though, records of recent past of the grasslands are available but prehistoric information are missing.
+Though, records of the recent past of the grasslands are available but prehistoric information are missing.